 Think about which aspect of learning will mean that you are ready to pay a little more?
 What is your learner profile?

-Indeed, in terms of language learning, the needs are not the same for a student wishing to spend a few weeks in a Portuguese-speaking country as they may be for an employee wishing to get a job in Portugal and requiring an expert level of proficiency as to sound almost bilingual.
+Indeed, in terms of language learning, the needs are not the same for a student wishing to spend a few weeks in a Portuguese-speaking country as they may be for someone needing an advanced level of proficiency in order to work in Portugal.

 There may be significant differences in each course, such as:

-For someone with specific learning needs, the amount of the price per hour may increase.
+For someone with specific learning needs, the price of Portuguese lessons is almost guaranteed to be higher.

-Have a good look at your new tutor’s resume!
+Make sure you have a good look at your Portuguese language tutor’s CV

 It’s almost always true: the more experience the tutor has, the higher his or her rate will be.
-Logically, an associate professor asks for a higher salary than a graduate student.
+Logically, an associate professor asks for a higher salary than a recent Portuguese graduate.

-A question that often comes up when choosing to hire a tutor in order to progress or refine your command of the Portuguese language is should I reach out to a tutor or a graduate student?
+A question that often comes up when choosing to hire a tutor in order to progress or refine your command of the Portuguese language is: should I reach out to a tutor or a student?

 Each method has its own advantages and disadvantages.

-Indeed, if you choose a graduate student as a private tutor, it is a safe bet that the hourly rate is lower but also that the course will be more practical.
+Indeed, if you choose a student or a recent graduate as a private tutor, it is a safe bet that the hourly rate will be lower, and also that the course will be more practical due to their recent learning experiences.
 This can be a good option to learn to speak the language quickly and in a fun way.
-For a younger student, learning with a grad student can also help them gain confidence sooner.
+For a younger student, learning with a student or recent graduate can also help them gain confidence sooner.